 Karen listened to his footsteps as he walked down the stairs and opened the door to his home office.
 A moment later, she heard him turn on the TV.
 Once she was sure she was alone, she looked down and cried.

 Have you ever been in Joe’s shoes and felt betrayed by your spouse?
 Marriages are unraveling every day like Joe and Karen’s.
-In moments like these it’s important to know how to forgive your spouse.
+In moments like these, it’s important to know how to forgive your spouse.

-What Forgiving Your Spouse Is Not
+What Forgiving Is Not

 Before learning how to forgive your spouse, you must understand what it does and does not mean to forgive.
 Like other aspects of the Christian walk, just about the time we think we have things figured out, life happens, and God teaches us something new.
-So, here’s a fundamental truth: forgiveness is a daily challenge.
-But as He does with so many other challenges we face, God gives us renewed grace for each one.

 Forgiveness, however, seems more difficult.
 It takes something extra.
 That’s because forgiving your spouse means canceling a debt your spouse created by committing an offense against you.
 Forgiveness starts with acknowledging that an offense was committed … and then choosing to cancel — or absolve — the debt.
 Psalm 103:12 explains it like this: “As far as the east is from the west, so far has he (God) removed our transgressions.”
 Sound good?
-God not only cancels our sin debt but totally removes it.
-That’s comforting!
-We’re free!

 The challenge, then, becomes doing the same for our spouse.
 That’s not so easy.
 Maybe it seems even more difficult because we’ve confused forgiveness with three “Christian myths” or wrong ideas.
 Do any of these keep you from forgiving your spouse?

 It may be gracious to excuse a spouse’s behavior when they have done something hurtful, but that’s not the same as forgiving them.
 Forgiving your spouse doesn’t mean saying, “It’s OK, no harm done.”
 Instead, you should say, “I know I was harmed, but I choose not to hold this offense against you.”
-To fully forgive, you must fully acknowledge the offense and the hurt that came with it.

-God forgives and forgets, right?
-Jeremiah 31:34 speaks of a time when God will no longer remember His people’s sins.
-But like Wrong Idea #1, there’s a significant problem with “forgetting.”
 When we talk about forgetting, we often attribute it to weakness.
 “I’m so tired, I can’t remember the details,” or “Aunt Betsy is just getting old, and her mind isn’t what it used to be.”
 Neither phrase can be applied to God.
 He “will not grow tired or weary, and his understanding no one can fathom (Isaiah 40:28, NIV).”
 So, how does God “forget” something?

-The words of Jeremiah 31:34 contains the answer.
-God will “remember their sin no more.”
-His “forgetfulness” is not some passive accident.
-It’s a change of perspective.
-In a sense, God “changes the landscape.”
 Our offenses (sins) erect a barrier.
 Forgiveness removes the barrier.
 And now, instead of focusing on the wrong, He takes it away and then faces a different direction.
 Our offense is no longer in His field of vision.
 His forgetfulness is intentional.
 Because of Christ’s sacrifice for our sins, God now relates to you and me based on our new relationship with Him … not our past offenses.

 After learning how God chooses to see us, you can take a fresh look at your situation.
 How do you forgive your spouse?
 Yes, an offense has been committed.
 But instead of keeping it in your field of vision, you choose to remove the barrier.
 You remember it no more.
 In so doing, you live out the truth of 1 Corinthians 13:5 “Love keeps no record of wrongs.”

-Forgiveness is often confused with the ideas of reconciliation and trust.
-Forgiving your spouse makes restoration possible, but the restoration process takes time and only comes after repeated trustworthy interactions.
 To equate forgiveness and trust is like equating the vows spoken on your wedding day with years of faithfulness and fidelity; the vows set a relationship in motion, but faithfulness is proven over time.

 In the same way, while forgiving your spouse means canceling a debt, trust and reconciliation take time to develop.
 To immediately presume I should be trusted because I’ve been forgiven may cause additional pain to my spouse.
 If I receive forgiveness in humility, I respect the process of building trust and reconciliation over time.

-The Right Idea About Forgiving Your Spouse
+The Right Idea About Forgiving the One You Love

 Matthew 18 records an interesting conversation between Jesus and His follower Peter.
 “Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?’
 Jesus answered, ‘I tell you, not seven times, but seventy-seven times’(NIV).”

 It’s easy to mock Peter’s question.
 After all, his offer seemed grandiose.
 The Jewish leaders in Peter’s day used God’s judgment in Amos 1:3 to teach that forgiveness should be offered just three times: “For three transgressions of Damascus, and for four,” God says, “I will not revoke the punishment.”
-Peter’s offer was above and beyond.
-Jesus, however, countered Peter’s offer with God’s unlimited grace.
-“Not seven times,” He said to his disciple, “but seventy-seven times.”

 God forgives us over and over.
 “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness (I John 1:9, NIV).”
 God sets an example for us to follow when forgiving our spouse.
 Ephesians 4:32 says to “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”